-The treatment actually starts 24 hours before you have them permed, with the patch test.
-I know, I know—it’s frustrating to have a patch test every single time you hit the salon chair, but it’s as important to ensure your skin will take to the treatment too.
+The process actually starts 24 hours before you have them permed with a patch test.
+I know, I know—it’s frustrating to have a patch test every single time you hit the salon chair, but it’s as important to ensure your skin will take to the treatment.

-Twenty-four hours later, I made my way back to Browhaus.
+A solid 24 hours later, I made my way back to Browhaus.
 The salon has a reputation for being the boss of eyebrows, but it also offers a selection of lash treatments.
-It’s renamed LVL lashes to Lash Curl Up ($67) and Lashgraphy ($21) to give it a personalized spin, so you can book in for just the perm or just the tint, but it’s essentially the exact same thing.
+It’s renamed LVL lashes to Lash Curl Up (£48) and Lashgraphy (£15) to give it a personalized spin, and you can even book in for just the perm or just the tint.

 Upon arrival, I was taken downstairs to a private area and asked to lie down on the pre-made bed.
 Nothing out of the ordinary there.
 The treatment started with the salon woman cleansing the eye area to ensure all traces of makeup were gone and then asking me what type of curl I would like.
 As I’d had my lashes curled previously (minus the tint) and been slightly disappointed, I decided to go full volume with a tight curl.

-You can choose between a loose or tight effect—l went for the tighter look.
-She then measured a small rod against my eyes.
-The rod sits as close to your lash line as possible on your eyelids—and it’s what holds the curl as the bonding gels are applied.
+You can choose between a loose or tight effect, but l went for the tighter look.
+The technician then measured a small rod against my eyes.
+The rod sits as close to your lash line as possible on your eyelids—it’s what holds the curl as the bonding gels are applied.
 She then applied a lash glue to pin back my lashes to the rod.

 Next, a perming lotion is applied to your lashes, which has to sit for around 20 minutes.
 I definitely fell asleep and felt very relaxed.
-After the perming lotion had done its magic, she came back and applied a neutralizer, which was left on for a further 15 minutes.
+After the perming lotion had done its magic, the technician came back and applied a neutraliser, which was left on for a further 15 minutes.

 And finally came the tint.
-I went for black, as I didn’t want to wear mascara on a daily basis.
-You can cater the color to your own personal preferences, though.
+I went for black, as I wanted to be able to be mascara-free on a daily basis.
+You can cater the colour to your own personal preferences, though.
 The beauty of LVL lashes is that the tinting only takes around three minutes, as it takes to permed lashes much faster.

 Can you get LVL lashes wet?

 Chermaine recommended that I wait for around 48 hours before contact with water around my eye area.
 This is because the water can loosen the curl, as it needs time to set.
-You can wear eye makeup and mascara with the LVL lash treatment, but again, I had to wait for 48 hours—this was difficult; I won’t lie.
+You can wear eye makeup and mascara with the LVL lash treatment, but again, I had to wait for 48 hours (this was difficult—I won’t lie).
 But now I’m left with beautiful, fluttery lashes that need no eyelash curling and hardly any mascara.
 The dream.
-Oh, and if you do apply mascara—I’ve been loving Benefit They’re Real ($24)—expect all the drama.